NatLibFi/Skosmos/CONTRIBUTING.md

 We expect good coding practices also for front-end code.
 Among many others, we use [Standard JS](https://standardjs.com/) to validate the JavaScript code.

-You must set up a pre-commit hook to automate style checking with PHP-CS-Fixer for every git commit by adding the following script to the file `.git/hooks/pre-commit`, which should have execute permission set.
+You should set up a pre-commit hook to automate style checking with PHP-CS-Fixer for every git commit by adding the following script to the file `.git/hooks/pre-commit`, which should have execute permission set.
 Pre-commit hook for Standard JS validation should also be added (more details about Standard JS in the text below).

 ```bash
 #!/bin/bash